 Although the reading from a roadside breath test is not admissible in court, a positive indication is enough for police to arrest a person for the purposes of a breath analysis, and the reading from the breath analysis machine is indeed admissible in court.

 Refusing a roadside breath test comes with a maximum fine of $1,100.

-Refusing a breath analysis is more serious – for a first offence, section 16 (1) (b), Schedule 3 of the Road Transport Act NSW prescribes a maximum penalty of:
+Refusing a breath analysis is more serious – for a first major traffic offence within five years, section 16 (1) (b), Schedule 3 of the Road Transport Act NSW prescribes a maximum penalty of:

 - 18 months imprisonment,